Court Admin/AOC /

 Certification & Licensing

-Arizona July 2014 Uniform Bar Examination will be posted here on
+Arizona July 2014 Uniform Bar Examination is posted here.

 The Attorney Admissions unit is continuing to investigate applicants who have submitted Character Reports but whose admission is not yet approved.
 If additional information is needed during investigation, we will contact the pending applicant.
 Applicants may be approved by the Committee on Character and Fitness at any time, and will be notified when approved.
 The Supreme Court allows applicants who have been approved to be sworn and admitted at any time, either by mail or in person.
 Applicants who are approved receive detailed information regarding admission methods and options.